-Since FY2022, corporate income tax rate is progressive and dependent on taxable profits realized (compared to the 9% flat rate that had been previously applicable) and it applies to both resident and non-resident companies.
+Since FY2022, the corporate income tax rate has been progressive and dependent on taxable profits realized (compared to the 9% flat rate that had been previously applicable), and it applies to both resident and non-resident companies.
 Resident companies are taxed on their worldwide income, while non-residents are taxed only on income generated in Montenegro.
 The tax base is the pre-tax profit modified by several increasing and decreasing items.
-Capital gains are included in the annual corporate profits tax return and are subject to 15% tax (compared to 9% in previous years).
+Capital gains are included in the annual corporate profits tax return and are subject to a 15% tax.
 In Montenegro, losses can be carried forward for 5 years while the carry back of losses is not permitted.
 A tax incentive (profit tax rate for the first eight years is 0%) is given to newly founded legal entities engaged

-Transfer pricing in Montenegro

-Arm's length principle ✓ Since 2002

-Documentation liability ✓ Yes for large taxpayers (revenues over EUR 10m).
+Transfer pricing in Montenegro Arm's length principle ✓ Since 2002 Documentation liability ✓ Yes for large taxpayers (revenues over EUR 10m).
 Others must submit on request.

-APA No

-Country-by-Country liability No

-Master file-local file (OECD BEPS 13) applicable No -

-Penalty

-lack of documentation ✓ ✓

-tax shortage No Not specifically stated.

-Related parties 25% < The parties between whom special relations exist, which could directly impact the conditions or economic

-results of the transaction between them.
+APA No - Country-by-Country liability No - Master file-local file (OECD BEPS 13) applicable No - Penalty lack of documentation ✓ Penalty between EUR 1,000-EUR 20,000. tax shortage No Not specifically stated.
+Related parties > 25% The parties between whom special relations exist, which could directly impact the conditions or economic results of the transaction between them.
+Safe harbors ✓ Corporate Income Tax Law envisions safe harbor rules in relation to intercompany loans and interest rates.
+The safe harbor rate for FY24 is set at 4.87% p.a.
+Level of attention paid by Authority Tax 5/10 in manufacturing in economically underdeveloped municipalities.

-Safe harbours ✓

-in manufacturing in economically underdeveloped municipalities.
 The total amount of the tax exemption may not exceed EUR 200,000 for a period of eight years.
 In Montenegro, there are no specific thin capitalization rules, except that interest paid to a non-resident must be on arm's length terms.

-Withholding tax at the rate of 15% (compared to the previously applied 9%) is applicable to dividends, interests, capital gains, royalties and other intellectual property rights, fees for the lease of movable and immovable property, consulting services, market research and audit services, which are paid to a non-resident legal entity.
+A 15% withholding tax is applicable to dividends, interests, capital gains, royalties and other intellectual property rights, fees for the lease of movable and immovable property, consulting services, market research, and audit services, which are paid to a non-resident legal entity.
 Montenegro has a wide international treaty network with over 40 double tax treaties.